Jorberlain/Personlized-Question-Routing/README.md

 ## Run
-Run NeRank by the following command:
+Run by the following command:
 ```
 $ ./run.sh
 ```